learn-co-students/yield-and-blocks-ruby-cert-000/README.md

 Hi, Tom
 ```

-We call our method with the argument of our array and accompany that method call with a block that contains the `name` parameter and the desired code to `puts` out a greeting if the person's name begins with the letter `"T"`.
+We're invoking our method with the array of names as an argument and accompanying that method call with a block that accepts a `|name|` parameter.
+If the passed-in name begins with the letter `"T"`, the block will `puts` out a greeting.
 Good job!

 #### Step 5: Passing our test

-Go ahead and run the test suite by typing `learn` into your terminal in the directory of this lesson.
-You'll see that our test is expecting us to return the original array but our method is currently returning nil.
+Go ahead and run the test suite by typing `learn` into your terminal in this lesson's directory.
+You'll see that our test expects us to return the original array, but our method is currently returning `nil`.

 How can we fix this?
 We can tell our `#hello_t` method to return the original array: